rohwid/machine-learning-project-template/README.md

 ![workflow status](https://github.com/rohwid/machine-learning-project-template/actions/workflows/builder.yml/badge.svg)

 Steps:
-+ Create virtual enviroment
++ Create virtual environment

     ```bash
     virtualenv .venv -p /usr/bin/python3.10
     ```
+  **Note:** You can use any Python version, as long the Python packages in `requirements.txt` are supported.
+Because of the Python packages in `requirements.txt` were declared without describe the version.
-+ Activate the virtual enviroment
++ Activate the virtual environment

     ```bash
     source .venv/bin/activate